z390development/z390/doc/contributing/contribute_code.md

 run a specific test/testset               | `gradlew test --tests 'pattern'` run all zCobol tests                      | `gradlew test --tests '*cbl*'`

+Please note: to issue any gradlew command, you have to make the z390test subdirectory your current directory.

 ## Proposing new functionality

 Enhancements are welcome, but be aware that you are stepping into